wcm-io/wcm-io-handler/richtext/src/site/markdown/index.md

 * Detect inline links and images and format them using [Link Handler][link-handler] and [Media Handler][media-handler]
 * Support XHTML and Plain Text
 * Generic Sling Models for usage in views: [Sling Models][ui-package]
+* [RTE link plugin][rte-link-plugin] that provides all features of the default link handler link dialog.

 ### AEM Version Support Matrix